uri-goldsztejn/uterine_myofibre_model/README.md

-# A myofiber model for the study of uterine excitation-contraction dynamics
+# A myofibre model for the study of uterine excitation-contraction dynamics
 [![DOI]()]()

-This is the code developed for our paper in ____:
+This is the code developed for our paper ____:
 (link)

 ## Content